MoonProtect-com/.github/profile/README.md

 ## License

 This project is proprietary and not available for public use.
 >© MoonProtec.com.
-All rights reserved
+All rights reserved.